traPtitech/traefik-forward-auth/README.md

 - Allows "soft-auth" mode instead of the usual "auth" mode which forces authentication.
     - Requests with our header will be passed with the user header, while other requests will also be passed through with empty user header value.
-    - Requests to path `/_oauth/login` will be forcefully authenticated just like "auth" mode.
 - Now builds against traefik v3.
     - Rule syntax now follows those of traefik v3.
 - Configuration revamp to use github.com/spf13/viper.